boytchev/disfigure/docs/userguide.md

 ## Using with CDN

-The **mannequin.js** library is provided as a set of JavaScript modules.
-It is intended to be used from a CDN.
-Most likely the library can be installed via `npm`, however this is not tested so far.

-The library uses Three.js and expects the following import maps to be defined:

-* `three`: pointer to the Three.js built called `three.module.js`
-* `three/addons/`: pointer to the path of Three.js addons
-* `mannequin`: pointer to the main library file called `mannequin.js`

-The following subsections demonstrate some possible configuration scenarios of using mannequin.js.

-### Running from a CDN

 [Content Delivery Network (CDN)](https://en.wikipedia.org/wiki/Content_delivery_network). serves as a host of the library files.
 At the time of writing this document it is recommended to use [jsDelivr](https://cdn.jsdelivr.net) as CDN.
 Other